IshitaGrover23/Hospitality-analytics-python/README.md

 - Evaluated city-wise revenue contribution

 ## Files
-- Hospitality_Analysis.ipynb – Full analysis notebook
+- Hospitality_analysis.ipynb – Full analysis notebook

 ## How to Run
 Open the notebook using Jupyter Notebook or JupyterLab.